beast-dev/doc/pages/beast/programs/beast_spread3.md

 ### Downloading

-You can download SPREAD from here: [https://rega.kuleuven.be/cev/ecv/software/SpreaD3](https://rega.kuleuven.be/cev/ecv/software/SpreaD3)
+You can download SpreaD3 from here: [https://rega.kuleuven.be/cev/ecv/software/SpreaD3](https://rega.kuleuven.be/cev/ecv/software/SpreaD3)

 ### Using SpreaD3

-A tutorial on how to use SPREAD is available here: [https://rega.kuleuven.be/cev/ecv/software/SpreaD3_tutorial](https://rega.kuleuven.be/cev/ecv/software/SpreaD3_tutorial)
+A tutorial on how to use SpreaD3 is available here: [https://rega.kuleuven.be/cev/ecv/software/SpreaD3_tutorial](https://rega.kuleuven.be/cev/ecv/software/SpreaD3_tutorial)

 ### Citing SpreaD3